 - Survivor groups

-Visits are an opportunity to explore Sigmund and Anna Freud’s home, but also to use Freud’s life, thought and legacy as a starting point for personal and emotional reflection.
+Visits are an opportunity to explore Sigmund and Anna Freud’s home, and to reflect on Freud’s life, thought and legacy.

 Planning your group visit